surajcool203/GitHub-Task/README.md

 Copy the next template into your file, delete the boilerplate data and fill the information with yours.
 ```
 ---
-name: FULLNAME # No longer than 28 characters
+Name: FULLNAME # No longer than 28 characters
-institution: INSTITUTION-NAME 🚩 # no longer than 58 characters
+Institution: INSTITUTION-NAME 🚩 # no longer than 58 characters
-year: YOUR-ACADEMIC-YEAR # 1st, 2nd, 3rd or 4th.
+Year: YOUR-ACADEMIC-YEAR # 1st, 2nd, 3rd or 4th.
-github_user: YOUR-GITHUB-USERNAME
+Github_user: YOUR-GITHUB-USERNAME
-phone no.: YOUR-CONTACT-NO.
+Phone no.: YOUR-CONTACT-NO.
 ---
 ```